Above: The author with a Spanish officer aboard the ARM Cuauhtémoc of the Mexican Navy in 2012.

 After leaving active service he returned to his National Guard unit as a first lieutenant assisting in his battalion’s reorganization after the war serving as a rifle and headquarters company commander and a primary battalion staff officer with ultimate promotion to captain from the period 1946-50.
 The unit was based in the Connecticut State Armory near the state capital building.
 My father’s office for some of this period was in a ground floor corner office of this magnificent imposing military structure built at the turn of the last century.

-Our family’s apartment was a short mile long walk from the armory and my earliest memories include walks with my father to the armory spending time in his office, the company supply room, arms room and other locations in the building to include tours of the then large motor pool of battalion’s tactical vehicles adjacent to the armory.
-I still, remember the pungent smell of stacks of new olive drab army wool blankets and other field gear as well as the equally memorable smells of the arms room and its racks of M1 rifles and carbines, M1911 pistols, BARs and 30. caliber machineguns.
+Our family’s apartment was a short mile long walk from the armory and my earliest memories include walks with my father to the building spending time in his office, the company supply room, arms room and other locations in the building to include tours of the then large motor pool of the 169th Infantry Infantry Regiment’s headquarters’ and elements of the the 2nd Battalion’s tactical vehicles adjacent to the armory.
+I still remember the pungent smell of stacks of new olive drab army wool blankets and other field gear as well as the equally memorable smells of the arms room and its racks of M1 rifles and carbines, M1911 pistols, BARs and 30. caliber machineguns.

 I remember going into the armory on weekends and sometimes in the evening during the week.
-I remember his departure in the summer to Camp Edwards, Massachusetts and Pine Camp, New York.
-(Note: at the time, two of my father’s younger brothers were serving in the battalion and one of my mother’s brothers and a brother-in-law and one cousin were also serving in the Connecticut National Guard.
+I remember my father’s departures in the summer to Camp Edwards, Massachusetts and Pine Camp, New York (now Ft.
+Drum).
+(Note: At the time, two of my father’s younger brothers were serving in the battalion and one of my mother’s brothers and a brother-in-law and one cousin were also serving in the Connecticut National Guard.
 Twenty-two other uncles and a cousin had served in the active forces or the Guard and one aunt and four uncles would also serve as would fourteen cousins and my brother.
 More than half of these relatives would follow long term active, National Guard and reserve careers.
-This larger sense of family service would also have its effect.)
+This larger sense of family service would also have its effect on shaping personal views of the service.)

 Obviously, the impressions of this experience were lasting as I still recall the site, the rooms and motor yard and the smells.
 Perhaps of more importance was the impression made on a very small boy of the dedication and commitment of the officer “hosting” me on these visits and excursions.
 In many ways it was a “leadership/professional development” template that would be of great importance later.

 Though I little comprehended the values being imparted as a small boy, my father was exposing me, even at that early age, to a sense of duty and obligation of a leader to do the work necessary to assure a properly functioning unit.
 He was uniquely qualified in this regard having trained in a reserve capacity for almost a year and a half before mobilization.
 He had mobilized with his unit and experienced bringing it to full strength and training to deployment standards over a year and a half.
-He then deployed to a combat theater for four and a half years in active operations then demobilized followed by helping to reorganize the unit in the state national guard.
+He then deployed to a combat theater for over three years in active operations and then demobilized followed by helping to reorganize the unit post-war in the state national guard.

 In October 1950, my father’s unit was returned to active federal service taking station at Camp Pickett (now Ft.
 Pickett), Virginia near Blackstone to receive levy’s of soldiers from the Army’s training centers and officer’s schools to fill troop strength to full authorization levels and train the unit to deployment standards.
 I remember the World War II Era wood frame buildings painted tan with green tar paper roof covering and the ubiquitous smell of coal smoke across the installation from the coal burning furnaces that heated and provided hot water to the drafty buildings and barracks of the post.

-On the occasions when he brought me into the battalion area, I still remember walking through the barracks and for a little boy being thoroughly impressed with the platoon weapons in each barrack being arrayed in racks at the rear of each of these wooden barracks.
+On the occasions when my father brought me into the battalion area, I still remember walking through the barracks and for a little boy being thoroughly impressed with the platoon weapons in each barrack being arrayed in racks at the rear of the barrack.
 Even now I remember asking a question about the soldier detailed daily to keep the furnace fire at temperature with coal from the coal bin next to the barracks and the barrack “fire guard” (if these barracks developed a fire, they burned to the ground very quickly).

 My father was a captain and the battalion S-4 and it seemed he was always in the field, the battalion not only training at Camp Pickett but Camp A. P. Hill, Virginia near Fredericksburg about two hours or more drive from Blackstone on the pre-interstate U.S. highways of that time.
 As there were no family quarters at Camp Pickett, our family and most other military families lived in a trailer in a trailer park near the rail yard.